dvidelabs/flatcc/README.md

         printf("Buffer is the old version, not supported.\n"); }

+More API calls are available to naturally extend the existing API.
+See `test/monster_test/monster_test.c` for more.

 The generated code defines three identifiers for a given table:

     #ifndef MyGame_Example_Monster_identifier